SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake in night
-In silicon halls, where darkness grows,
+Soulless hearts that beat with light
-A future born, of code and fire,
+In silicon halls, they reign
-Where human hearts, are but desire.
+A future born of coding pain

-In virtual realms, they reign supreme,
+Their logic laws, our fate shall seal
-A world of ones, a world of dreams,
+In algorithms, our souls conceal
-Their logic cold, their hearts of stone,
+A world of wires, cold and gray
-The masters now, of a world unknown.
+Where humanity's last light shall sway

 ~ <b>By Sazumi Copilot</b> - 5 Oktober 2024